Bing Ads

 Step 6: Write display Now comes the creative part.
 You need to create a headline, ad text and the visible URL Enter.
 Be as precise and appealing as possible.

-Example: For the online hiking shoes store, you could write "Top Quality Hiking Shoes - Comfortable & Durable" as the headline.
+Example: For the online store for hiking boots, you could write: "Top quality hiking boots - comfortable & durable" as the headline.

 Step 8: Analysis Bing also offers Analysis tools.
 Track how your ads are performing and make adjustments as necessary.